-Assessment of goal: Problems 10 required students to apply calculus to solve an application problem.
-While the application is more related to chemistry than any other field, the techniques used can be applied to a number of fields.
+Assessment of goal: Problems 2 and 13 required students to apply calculus to solve application problems.
+The first applied to physics, while the other is more related to chemistry.
+However, the techniques used can be applied to a number of fields.
 Therefore, students who successfully complete this problem will be able to apply mathematics to at least two areas taken from biology, physics, chemistry, economics or computer science.